Charts Unlock Market Patterns: Finding More Money Making Opportunities

 What is fundamental analysis?

-For a business, that means looking at the financial statements and the financial health of competitors and markets.
-The overall picture considers the economy, interest rates, earnings, employment, GDP, housing, auto sales, and manufacturing production.
+This means examining a business's financial statements and the financial health of competitors and markets.
+The overall picture also considers the economy, interest rates, earnings, employment, GDP, housing, auto sales, and manufacturing production.

 And it must carefully consider management.

 The final determination of intrinsic value looks at the bits and pieces of related economic or financing issues in each case.
-The goal is to judge whether the subject is under or overvalued by the market.
+The goal is to judge the subject as under or overvalued by the market.

 What are stock chart patterns?